 Solar Powered Street Lighting

 Street lights are key safety features of urban, suburban, and even some rural areas.
 Another example of solar micro-generation is solar powered street lights are off the grid, allowing streets and public areas to remain safe and well-lit during power outages.

 From campsites to developing countries, solar cookers are changing the way people prepare their food.
 Solar cookers concentrate sunlight and trap heat energy to cook food or pasteurize drinks.
 These cookers can be produced at a low cost – you can even build your own – and do not require any other fuel source.This means less money spent on fuel, less deforestation and pollution from people who would otherwise be using wood-burning stoves, and fewer health issues caused by stove smoke.
 Instead of using a charcoal grill this summer, see how well a solar cooker can make popular potluck recipes!

 Solar Powered Refrigerators

 Solar powered refrigerators can save lives.
-These refrigerators have been used to transport vaccines and deliver life-saving medicines that are typically unavailable to isolated areas or after natural disasters.
+These refrigerators have been used to transport vaccines and deliver life-saving medicines to isolated areas or after natural disasters.
 Solar refrigerators can also make a difference in your home.
 When the power goes out in your home these refrigerators continue running and prevent your food from spoiling.
 Check out the concept here.

 Solar Powered Tent